irfanhakim-as/linux-wiki/topics/wayland.md

 ## Identifying Apps Running Xwayland

 > [!IMPORTANT]
-> This guide assumes that you are using the KDE Plasma desktop environment on Wayland.
+> This guide assumes that your system runs on Wayland.

 ### Description